connietran-dev/passport-authentication/README.md

 ## App Functionality

 This is a simple app in which you can sign up, log in, and log out.
-Whenever you: a) go to the root page `/`, b) go to the URL ending in `/login`, or c) go to the URL ending in `/members`, the application will check whether you already have an account.
+Whenever you: a) go to the root page `"/"`, b) go to the URL ending in `/login`, or c) go to the URL ending in `/members`, the application will check whether you already have an account.
 If you do, you will be taken to the `/members` page.

-If you go to the homepage `/` and you are not already authenticated, the app will show you the Sign Up Form page (`/public/signup.html`).
+If you go to the homepage `"/"` and you are not already authenticated, the app will show you the Sign Up Form page (`/public/signup.html`).
 On the Sign Up Form, you can enter an email address and password to sign up.
 If you do not fill out any values, you will be given an error.

 You can click 'Or log in here' link on the Sign Up Form or go directly to the URL ending in `/login`.
 If you do so, you will be taken to the Login Form where you can enter your email address and password to log in.

 Once you have authenticated, you will see a simple page that displays `Welcome ${yourEmailAddress}`.
 You can also use this page to Logout.

-## Code Tutorial
+# Code Walkthrough

+## General Application Files

 ### **package.json**